bdkosher/dashball/README.md

   * Approach 2: Three teams; two teams have three players and the third team has two.
 The two-player team may consist of the strongest players or be given some compensating advantage.

 ## Game Play
 Game play is similar to baseball.
+* The batting team gets _X_ outs per inning, where _X_ is equal to the number of players or 2, whichever is larger.
+This is to ensure every player gets to bat at least once per rotation.
+Outs occur only when:
+  * The batter fails to hit/kick the ball after 3 good throws
+  * A fielder catches the ball hit/kicked by the batter before the ball touches the ground
+  * A batter not on base is hit by the ball when thrown by a fielder
+  * A batter running to or from base intentionally runs into, trips, or otherwise encroaches on a fielder
+  * A fielder in possession of the ball touches the batter with the ball while the batter is not on base
+* Batters score by running a circuit from the batting area to base and back to home again.
+Players can complete this circuit in one or two at bats
+  * One at bat example: batter hits a home run OR batter makes it to base and back without getting out
+  * Two at bat example: batter 1 hits the ball into play and gets on base.
+Batter 2 hits the ball into play and the player on base runs back home without getting thrown out.
+  * Note: if playing one person per team and the a batter makes it to base but decides not to attempt to run home to score, the batter returns home to bat again but does not score a point.
+That is, the batter does not get out but also does not score.
+* You cannot have multiple players on base.
+* Batters are not required to "tag up" (i.e. return to base) when a ball is caught by a fielder.
 * Batters attempt to hit the balls thrown at them.
 If they fail to connect in three (good) throws, they're out.
 Bad throws are considered balls.
 There are no walks.
-* If a batter hits the ball into play, fielders attempt to get the batter out while the batter runs to the sole base.
-Fielders can get the batter out by
-  * Catching the ball before it hits the ground
-  * Throwing and hitting the base runner with the ball while the base runner is not on base.
-  * Touching the base runner with the ball while the base runner is not on base.
-* There is only one base.
-Once a batter hits/kicks the ball into play, the batter must run to the base area.
-  * After arriving on base safely, a runner can choose to run back home or remain on base.
-  * Note: if playing one person per team and the a batter makes it to base but decides not to attempt to run home to score, the batter returns home to bat again but does not score a point.
-That is, the batter does not get out but also does not score.
-* While a ball is in play and a base runner makes it home, the batting team scores a point.
-The base runner can be the one who batted the ball or a runner on base from the previous play.
-There is no base stealing.
-* The number of outs per inning is the same as the number of players on the team, two at a minimum.
-* The team with the highest score wins.
+* A player on base cannot attempt to steal home.

 ## Safety Considerations
 * To avoid collisions with the pitcher or another base runner, players should always run to the right of the pitching area.
-* When throwing a ball at a base runner, don't to aim at the head or face.
+* When throwing a ball at a base runner, don't aim at the head or face.